Security-Onion-Solutions/securityonion-docs/introduction.rst

 Conclusion
 ----------

-After you install Security Onion, you will have network and endpoint detection, comprehensive metadata, and full packet capture.
+After you install Security Onion, you will have comprehensive network and host visibility for your enterprise.
 Our analyst tools will enable you to use all of that data to detect intruders more quickly and paint a more complete picture of what they're doing in your environment.
 Get ready to peel back the layers of your enterprise and make your adversaries cry!